I have to face the reality all Older Fathers face; getting older while my kids are still young

-They found that older fathers were “associated with increased risk of some psychiatric disorders (eg, autism, psychosis, and bipolar disorders) but decreased risk of the other indexes of morbidity . . .
-Compared with offspring born to fathers 20 to 24 years old”.
+They found that older parents having babies were “associated with increased risk of some psychiatric disorders (eg, autism, psychosis, and bipolar disorders) but decreased risk of the other indexes of morbidity . . .
+Compared with offspring born to not so older fathers 20 to 24 years old”.

 Their study goes on to state, however, that their results have “been questioned because most studies have not rigorously ruled out plausible confounding factors”.

 The Nature International Journal of Science published a study that found that rates of birth defects caused by the Dad’s genes doubled every 16.5 years.
 In other words a 33 year old father was twice as likely as a 16.5 year old father to have a child with birth defects.